Clamp-on ultrasonic flow meter Time Delta-C - Converter - FSV IP66

 By employing noise reduction technologies, lamb wave utilization, and advanced signal processing, Fuji Electric has successfully launched in 2019 the world's first product capable of measuring low-pressure saturated steam..

-The Fuji Electric FSJ ultrasonic steam flowmeter uses temperature or pressure transducers to measure thermal energy in saturated steam applications.
+The Fuji Electric FSJ ultrasonic flowmeter for steam uses temperature or pressure sensors to measure thermal energy in saturated steam applications.

-With their wide range of communication options, FSJ series meters enable easy integration into building automation systems.
+Thanks to their wide range of communication options, FSJ series flowmeters enable easy integration into building automation systems.

 While clamp-on ultrasonic flow metering technology offers numerous benefits, it is crucial to consider the intended application to determine its suitability.